top of page

 Step 1: Listening.

-Start by noticing your strategic thinking proficiency and identify areas where you want to grow.
+Start by assessing your strategic thinking proficiency and identifying areas for growth.
 Listen to yourself.
 Making sense requires critical thinking skills.
 Various psychometric leadership assessments can measure an executive's critical thinking capability.
-The Watson Glaser Critical Thinking Appraisal (WGCTA) is a valid leadership assessment based on recognizing assumptions, evaluating arguments, and drawing conclusions.
+The Watson-Glaser Critical Thinking Appraisal (WGCTA) is a valid leadership assessment that assesses an individual's ability to recognize assumptions, evaluate arguments, and draw conclusions.
 For more information on the Watson-Glaser critical thinking appraisal, visit www.talentlens.com.

 Life was not meant to be done alone.
 Too often, busy leaders fail to pause and consider how to leverage others to develop new habits.
 Whenever trying to create a new leadership habit, you can benefit significantly from deliberate practice and coaching feedback.
 Partnering with a qualified executive coach is proven to improve strategic leadership.